micaelamccall/recipe-recommendation/README.md

     factorization for recommender systems: experiments with recipe recommendation.
 In *Proceedings of the fifth ACM conference on Recommender systems* (pp. 261-264).

+11. X. Luo, M. Zhou, Y. Xia and Q. Zhu.
+(May 2014).
+An Efficient Non-Negative Matrix-Factorization-Based Approach to Collaborative Filtering for Recommender Systems,\" in *IEEE Transactions on Industrial Informatics,* vol. 10, no. 2 (pp. 1273-1284)